civicrm/civicrm-core/ext/standaloneusers/docs/totp.md

 ## What if you lost access to your authenticator app?

 You will not be able to log in, and will need someone with admin permissions and access to the API to remove your TOTP record, which will then force you to re-set up TOTP on your next login.

+## Finding an authenticator app

+Support for TOTP can be found in dedicated apps and also bundled with various security apps.
+It is sometimes known by OTP, TFA, 2FA, authenticator, RFC-6238.